nikodemus/foolang/README.md

 # foolang

-A Smalltalk-inspired object language that liberally cribs from Erlang.
+A Smalltalk-inspired object language that liberally cribs from Erlang and Fortress.

+Status: bootstrap evaluator implementation in progress.

 ## Design Principles